ralphbarton/pairing-points/README.md

 # Pairing Points

-A web-app build around the maths problem:
+A web-app built around the maths problem:

 >There are 2n points in the XY plane, with no 3 points collinear.
 >